 C.C.
-Can Sing -- American Idol, Anyone? - She can even spell!
+Could Sing -- American Idol, Anyone? - She could even spell!

 In this photo, she is singing to me.
 The sound is difficult to describe, it's kind of a warble, and sounds a bit like, "Woo, woo, woo".
-She has quite a large vocabulary, and we have to spell certain words around her.
-Some of the words we have to spell are cat, cookie, chicken, treat, bath, and bed, (if we're not ready to go to bed).
-Now and then, even when we spell, she knows what we mean!!
+She had quite a large vocabulary, and we had to spell certain words around her.
+Some of the words we had to spell were cat, cookie, chicken, treat, bath, and bed, (if we're not ready to go to bed).
+Occasionally, even when we spelled, she knew what we mean!!

 C.C.
-Loves Her Outward Hound Doggie Car Seat
+Loved Her Outward Hound Doggie Car Seat

 A Sleepy Puppy